-In our study we have found that, the mean serum PSA levels in the control group was 0.02 with a standard deviation of 0.03, the mean serum PSA levels in PCOS patients was 0.37 with a standard deviation of 0.17 with p value <0.0001 suggesting serum PSA levels are increased in PCOS patients and serum PSA levels positively correlated with total Testosterone, but it is still unclear about the exact source of serum PSA production in women most likely it might be breast tissue which has steroid hormone receptors.
-Because of the correlations between PSA and androgen, PSA can be used as a potential biochemical marker of hyperandrogenic states such as PCOS, adrenal hyperplasia, adrenal tumor, ovary and breast tumor.
+In this study, we compared serum PSA level in PCOS and control groups.
+We found that serum PSA level was higher in women with PCOS (PSA: 0.37±0.17 ng/ml in PCOS, PSA: 0.02±0.03 ng/ml in control cases, P<0.0001).
+Body mass index, Ferriman-Gallway scores, were demonstrated to be significantly higher in PCOS and positive correlations were found between serum PSA and BMI (r: 0.282, P=0.0306), serum PSA and FGS (r: 0.3657, P=0.0041). but it is still unclear about the exact source of serum PSA production in women most likely it might be breast tissue which has steroid hormone receptors.
+Because of the correlations between PSA and BMI as well as FGS.
+PSA can be used as a promising biochemical marker of hyperandrogenic states such as PCOS, adrenal hyperplasia, adrenal tumor, ovary and breast tumor.
 Depending on all the above data, serum PSA level was elevated secondary to endogenous androgen and whether it might represent a valuable marker for other hyperandrogenic state or not is not clear yet.
-The level of serum PSA could be used by clinicians to confirm the diagnosis and prognosis of PCOS, especially in women with infertility problems.

-Serum PSA levels were increased significantly and positively correlated with total testosterone, in women with PCOS.
+The level of serum PSA could be used by clinicians to confirm the diagnosis and prognosis of PCOS, especially in women with infertility issues. serum PSA levels were increased significantly and positively correlated with BMI and FGS score in women with PCOS.
 Therefore serum PSA levels could probably serve as marker of hyperandrogenic state in women with Polycystic ovarian syndrome.